patrickcberry/jekyll-bootstrap4/pages/resume-key-positions.md

 ### Project Manager

-Have managed numerous projects over the past ten years with a number of organisations.
+Have managed numerous projects over the past ten years with a number of organizations.

 A selection of significant projects that I have managed,
 - Post Treatment Dosing Facility.
 Tender for QGC delivered under an ECI model.